SadeemAlharthi/Benchmarking_Multiple_Deep_Learning_Models_for_Enhanced_COVID-19_Detection/README.md

 # Porject Folder Structure:
 - The code.ipynb - Jupyter notebook that includes all the code
-- The COVID-19 folder contains the dataset
+- The covid chestxray folder contains the dataset

 # Porject Architectures :
 - Xception model